lucas-op/awesome-optimism/README.md

 - [The Optimism Guide](https://optimism.guide/) - Everything from micro lessons to a glossary to a collection of external and official resources.
 - [OP Radio](https://open.spotify.com/show/3H61hM7v9huX9VgrfBw26D) - OP Radio is a podcast on anything and everything related to Optimism.

-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
-This project is licensed under the CC0 License.